The hydrodynamic evolution of binary black holes embedded within the vertically stratified disks of active galactic nuclei: Hydrodynamics

-These calculations assume that \textit{all} streamlines entering the BBH sphere of influence are accreted, though in reality some fraction of this material is advected away due to gas and ram pressure, so Equations \ref{eq:mdot_integral} and \ref{eq:Ldot_integral} should be considered upper limits.
-To estimate $\left(\frac{\dot{a}}{a}\right)_{\rm drag}$, we follow the approach of \cite{andrea_2019}, who determined the inspiral rate for a BBH embedded in a Bondi-Hoyle wind tunnel \citep[e.g., ][]{edgar_2004,blondin_2012},
+where we have included an ad hoc numerical prefactor $f$.
+We do this because these calculations assume that \textit{all} streamlines entering the BBH sphere of influence are accreted, though in reality some fraction of this material is advected away due to gas and ram pressure, such that $f<1$.
+To estimate $\left(\frac{\dot{a}}{a}\right)_{\rm drag}$, we follow the approach of \cite{andrea_2019}, who determined the inspiral rate for a BBH embedded in a Bondi-Hoyle wind tunnel \citep[e.g., ][]{edgar_2004,blondin_2012}.
+In Appendix \ref{app:drag}, we modify their derivation for our wind tunnel set up and derive the expression

-This calculation assumes that the orbital energy of the binary is dissipated by a gravitational wake induced by each component of the binary as they orbit through a dense gaseous envelope and assumes that the density of this envelope is given by the Bondi density profile evaluated at $r=a$, which is $\rho = \rhoinf \lambda_s(\gamma) (a/\rb )^{-3/2}$, where we use $\lambda_s(\gamma=1.1) \approx 1$ \citep{shapiro_teukolsky_1983}.
-We emphasize that the unperturbed background medium has zero net angular momentum in the case of Bondi and Bondi-Hoyle accretion, which contrasts with our flow geometry.
-Still, we expect this drag calculation to remain useful as a coarse estimate, particularly when $\machw$ is small and the flow becomes more Bondi-like (e.g., Fig. \ref{fig:cartoon}).
+Here, $s$ and $p$ are numerically determined parameters that we will fit for.
+This calculation assumes that the orbital energy of the binary is dissipated by a gravitational wake induced by each component of the binary as they orbit through a dense gaseous envelope.
+These wake-induced gravitational torques are different than those that dictate the orbital angular momentum evolution in thin circumbinary disks, which is mainly driven by Lindblad torques from the inner and outer disks.
+Our main argument for neglecting the study of Lindblad torques is that our accretion flows are pressure dominated, rather than rotation dominated, and we don't have any circumbinary disks.
+It is possible that there is some transition, that occurs at higher $\machw$, where the angular momentum evolution of the binary transitions to a structure that better resembles the usual circumbinary disk.